eurostat/euronym/README.md

 # euronym
-Multi-scale toponyms for web mapping applications. for Europe.
+Multi-scale toponyms for web mapping applications.
+For Europe.